rackerlabs/developer.rackspace.com/src/docs/CONTRIBUTING.rst

 If starting a new narrative/code section, be sure to add all the code block sections to each `.rst` you create, to help ``git`` merge them later.
 You can copy and paste the section above into each sample file.

-If your SDK does not support an API, insert the following under the code-block:
+If your SDK does not support an API, insert a comment noting that fact.
+For example:

-  // {sdk-name} doesn't support this API presently
+  // This is not supported through the .NET SDK at this time

 Language
 --------